-Jennifer Johnson has been a healthy chef for over 20 years, but she also spent more than 30 years with a another “c” word hanging over her head, and that word was “corporate.”
+Jennifer Johnson has been a healthy chef for over 20 years, but she also spent more than 30 years with another “c” word hanging over her head, and that word was “corporate.”
 As in, corporate America.
 “I didn’t think I’d ever own a catering company,” said Johnson.
 “I went to engineering school and have a degree in electrical engineering.
 But I went to school while my kids were small, and I felt guilty about being gone in the evenings, so I’d make them homemade meals at night.”

 What started out as a loving gesture for her kids eventually propelled her into an entirely new career, with a little push from her son.
 “One year, my son put in his Mother’s Day card, ‘I love a million things about my mom, but not her cooking.’
 So being a perfectionist, I went to culinary school to spend time with my kids and really learn how to cook.”

 Now, as head chef and owner behind Witnessing Nature in Food, a local, organic, farm-to-table catering business, Jennifer gets to keep cooking healthy meals for people she cares about.
-And she does it with skill, joy, passion and a laser-focus on healthy ingredients and sustainability.
+And she does it with skill, joy, passion and a laser focus on healthy ingredients and sustainability.

 JA: What a total 180 your career took.
 Could you tell us more about making the switch from the board room to using a cutting board?